Global Infrastructure Finance

 Assured Guaranty Exposure to UK Water

-Assured Guaranty UK Limited (AGUK) and Assured Guaranty (Europe) SA (AGE) are two bond insurance subsidiaries of Assured Guaranty Ltd. (NYSE: AGO) (together with its subsidiaries, Assured Guaranty or The Company).
+Assured Guaranty UK Limited (AGUK) and Assured Guaranty (Europe) SA (AGE) are two bond insurance subsidiaries of Assured Guaranty Ltd. (NYSE: AGO) (together with its subsidiaries, Assured Guaranty).
+The following table shows the par exposure of the Assured Guaranty group to the UK regulated water sector and to Thames Water.

 The UK water sector makes up approximately 5% of Assured Guaranty’s total net par outstanding.
+Assured Guaranty’s UK water portfolio has maturities between 2028 and 2062.

-All exposure information above is as of March 31, 2023.
+All exposure information above is as of March 31, 2024.

-• Assured Guaranty’s insured UK water company debt has a strong credit profile.
+Assured Guaranty’s insured UK water company debt has a strong credit profile.
 The UK Water companies provide an essential public service and are in a well-regulated industry where Assured Guaranty guarantees the senior level debt, all of which has underlying investment grade ratings.

-• There is currently no default of the debt that Assured Guaranty guarantees, and all issuers guaranteed by Assured Guaranty are in compliance with the financial covenants applicable to the debt Assured Guaranty has guaranteed.
+Assured Guaranty’s UK water debt exposure is composed of 15 unique obligors.
+There is currently no default of the debt that Assured Guaranty guarantees, and all UK water company issuers guaranteed by Assured Guaranty are in compliance with the financial covenants applicable to the debt Assured Guaranty has guaranteed.

 Regulated by Ofwat (Water Services Regulation Authority)

 Thames Water and the other UK water companies continue to operate within their regulatory financial covenants set by Ofwat.
+We highlight the following factors arising out of the regulatory framework applying to the UK water sector:

-• The privately owned water utilities operate like a monopoly in their service area and function under a regulatory regime governed by Ofwat.
+The privately owned water utilities operate like a monopoly in their service area and function under a regulatory regime governed by Ofwat.

-• The regulatory framework determines tariffs every 5 years (next one starts in 2025), following a process of intensive reviews of each company’s operating budgets and capex plans.
+The regulatory framework determines tariffs every 5 years (next one starts in 2025), following a process of intensive reviews of each company’s operating budgets and capex plans.
 The tariff determination is based on revenue requirements composed of operating expenses, economic depreciation (maintenance capex), tax and return on capital (i.e., regulation provides for equity to earn a return on their investment).

-• All the utilities have provisions in their regulatory licenses which include (i) the legal separation of the regulated entity from any unregulated businesses, (ii) limitations on business activities, and (iii) provisions to maintain an investment grade rating.
+All the utilities have provisions in their regulatory licenses which include (i) the legal separation of the regulated entity from any unregulated businesses, (ii) limitations on business activities, and (iii) provisions to maintain an investment grade rating.

-• Ofwat requires that each company “must ensure” that it will maintain an investment grade rating.
+Ofwat requires that each company “must ensure” that it will maintain an investment grade rating.

-• Companies may not, without Ofwat’s consent, pay dividends while their credit rating is Baa3/BBB-, with a negative outlook or lower.
+Companies may not, without Ofwat’s consent, pay dividends while their credit rating is Baa3/BBB-, with a negative outlook or lower.

-• The regulated operating company revenues in the UK water sector are ring-fenced and protected against default of the Holding Company.
+The regulated operating company revenues in the UK water sector are ring-fenced and protected against default of the Holding Company.
+This means that Assured Guaranty’s exposure is covered by the Ofwat regulatory regime.
+Operating company debt is not cross-defaulted to the Holding Company’s debt.

 Global Airport Sector: